November 30, 2022

 The financial market often seems cold and uninviting.
 Sometimes, it’s even intimidating and that’s all the more reason to add some soul to fintech UX.
 To establish an emotional connection with users, keep things casual, refer to the user by name, and incorporate AI elements that can anticipate the user’s needs.
 Give them greater control over the user journey by adding customization tools, greater profile options, and enhanced preference settings.

 The goal when designing for fintech is to always create a positive user experience, even as design trends shift and the market fluctuates.
 Big Human has a history of working with digital finance platforms.
 (You can read more about our work with Gemini, the world’s first cryptocurrency exchange, here.)
-If you need an extra hand with building your fintech product, get in touch.

 up next